loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-08-unity-unsolved/chapter-62-computational-approaches.md

 - Rapid solution of major mathematical problems
 - Discovery of mathematics incomprehensible to humans
 - Transformation of mathematical practice and culture
-- New forms of mathematical consciousness
+- New forms of mathematical observer

 **Uncertainty**: Impossible to predict post-singularity mathematics.

-## 62.21 Biological vs Digital Mathematical Consciousness
+## 62.21 Biological vs Digital Mathematical Observer

 **Comparison**: